Top 6 Most Funded AI Startups

 Gamma

-AI-powered presentation design with 10M+ users and viral adoption
+AI-powered presentation design with 12M+ users and viral adoption across teams

 Rank Company Total Funding Valuation Category Key Metric